Big Brother 9 (American season): HouseGuests

+The cast was revealed on February 6, 2008.
+In the cast of 16, two prior relationships were included as a cast twists.
+Firstly, Sharon Obermueller and Jacob Heald previously dated before the season, and were forced to pair together in the couple twist.
+Secondly, Ryan Quicksall and Jen DiTurno secretly date when they enter the house; however, they aren't partnered in the couples twist.

 Future appearance

-Matt McDonald participated in a food competition for the following season, which featured a representative from each previous season Matt McDonald also participated in Season 6, episode 16 of Fear Factor.
+Matt McDonald participated in a food competition in the following season, which featured a representative from each previous season.
+Matt McDonald also participated in Season 6, episode 16 of Fear Factor.
 Parker Somerville and Alex Coladonato attended the premiere of Big Brother 20.

 Summary

 On Day 1, the original sixteen HouseGuests entered the house.
 HouseGuests Jen and Ryan, a couple outside of the house, were aware of each other's presence while ex-couple Jacob and Sharon were surprised to find one another in the house.
 Following their entrance, the HouseGuests learned of the season's twist, in which they would be partnered with their "soulmate" and compete as a couple.
 The HouseGuests then learned the identity of their soulmates; Adam & Sheila were paired together, while Alex & Amanda, Allison & Ryan, Chelsia & James, Jacob & Sharon, Jen & Parker, Joshuah & Neil, and Matt & Natalie were paired together.
 HouseGuests Adam & Sheila immediately began to clash, annoying their fellow HouseGuests.
 The couples then learned of the Power Couple twist, in which the winner of this title would choose to evict one of the couples from the house in a matter of days.
 HouseGuests then competed in the "Falling For You" Power Couple competition.
 For this competition, one person from each couple was hooked onto a zipline, while their partner had to hold onto them while being suspended in the air.
 The last couple remaining suspended without falling would be the winning team.
 Midway through the competition, it was revealed that if a couple managed to get a pillow laying below them and went on to win the competition, they would earn a $10,000 prize.
 Ultimately, Jen & Parker won the Power Couple competition, as well as the $10,000 prize.
-On Day 2, in an attempt to cause drama, Jacob began telling some of the HouseGuests that Parker was a "snake" and not to trust him.
+On Day 2, in an attempt to cause drama, Jacob began telling some of the HouseGuests that Parker was a "snake" not to trust him.
 When Jen found out, she informed Parker of this, leading to a confrontation during which Jacob claimed he had been told this by another HouseGuest.
 Sharon, in an attempt to save herself and her partner, implied to Parker that Ryan had made the statement.
 Fearing that Parker would vote to evict Ryan, Jen informed Parker that she and Ryan were a couple outside of the house; Ryan then told Allison, as he felt it was unfair for her not to know.
 On Day 3, Jen & Parker cast the sole vote to evict Jacob & Sharon from the house.